nmarley/blu/dev-notes.md

 ## Web UI

 If a web-ui is added, probably would like to use Actix-Web.
 A new version was just released recently (as of 2022-02-27).
+- note (2023-04-14): Might consider Axum instead, will have to evaluate.

 ## TODOs